-Although it is not likely that leaving other applications open while working in BLOCKED EBB will cause problems, we recommend that students close other applications before working in BLOCKED EBB just to be safe.
+Although it is not likely that leaving other applications open while working in BLOCKED EBB will cause problems, we recommend that students close other applications before working in BLOCKED EBB, just to be safe.

 Memory Overload Performance Issues

-Have your notes and outlines available in printed format and/or on flash drive in case of memory overload or other computer problems during the exam.
+Have your notes and outlines available in printed format and/or on a flash drive in case of memory overload or other computer problems during the exam.

-File Sharing and Instant Messaging Programs
+File Sharing Programs

-File sharing programs such as BitTorrent may conflict with EBB during an exam and cause your computer to freeze or crash.
+If you use file sharing programs turn them off for the duration of the exam.
+File sharing programs such as BitTorrent may conflict with EBB during an exam, causing your computer to freeze or crash.

-If you are running Windows, your EBB exam is automatically backed up to your flash drive every 15 minutes and each of those backup files is saved with a prefix of TS - xxx.
-There will be several TS files saved on your flash drive in a folder named "Backup".
+If you are running Windows, your EBB exam is automatically backed up to your flash drive every 15 minutes, and each of those backup files is saved with a prefix of "TS - xxx".
+There will be several "TS" files saved on your flash drive in a folder named "Backup".
 On Macs, these files are located on your hard drive.
 They are extra backups but they are NOT your final exam.
-Make sure you upload to the Submit Exams site the file that begins with "E" plus your exam's ID number ( e.g. E12345--Apr-25 11-52-22.enc).
-Please do not upload any files that start with TS.
+Make sure you upload the file that begins with "E" plus your exam's ID number ( e.g. "E12345--Apr-25 11-52-22.enc") to the Submit Exams site.
+Please do not upload any files that start with "TS".

-Undo and Redo functions
+Undo and Redo Functions

 Use these functions to restore any part of your work that you accidentally delete.
-The Undo and Redo functions will restore up to 10 prior actions or keystrokes.
+The Undo and Redo functions will restore up to 20 prior actions or keystrokes.

 Copying and Pasting into or FROM EBB is Prohibited